 The employability study programme is for young people with SEND.
-The programme will embed all elements of the Gatsby benchmarks and provide students with knowledge and insight into employment opportunities, development of employability and independent living skills leading to a chosen career destination.
+The programme will provide students with knowledge and insight into employment opportunities, development of employability and independent living skills leading to a chosen career destination.
 Students will participate in mock interviews; industry visits; employer guest speaker talks; work shadowing and sector skills demonstrations.
-They will also have access to real-life work experience placements, will explore academic and vocational progression opportunities, identify, and apply for suitable independent living accommodation, manage, and maintain health appointments and engage socially at work and in their community.
+They will also have access to real-life work experience placements, will explore academic and vocational progression opportunities, identify, and apply for suitable independent living accommodation, manage and maintain health appointments and engage socially at work and in their community.
 The aim of the programme is to utilise the students' EHCP specific objectives by identifying realistic short, medium, and long term accredited and none accredited personal success targets that are individual and reflect each students' aspirations.

 Work-related learning activities are embedded throughout the Work Experience study programme.
-Students will participate in regular Careers Information, Advice and Guidance activities to enhance current knowledge and skills to enable them to transition into wider employment opportunities in the future.
+Students will participate in regular Information, Advice and Guidance activities to enhance current knowledge and skills to enable them to transition into wider employment opportunities in the future.
 Students will undertake a one-day work experience placement within a chosen sector, be responsible for an internal enterprise job role, produce a CV, produce a personal progression plan, prepare for job interviews, attend community visits, and participate in travel training journeys and further develop an understanding of workplace codes of practice, support services available to them and how to travel safely and independently in the community.

 Students will develop knowledge and skills of general day to day health management by working with expanse staff and specialist partners, participating in practical and theory sessions and community activities covering topics such as managing their own health; identifying ways to keep active and healthy; managing personal appointments; understanding relationships; understanding safe sexual relationships and knowing when to see their GP or other specialists.
-Students will develop their communication skills through a personalised programme, which may include the use of technology, communication aids, object of reference and signing, forming part of our Total Communication approach

-The employability curriculum has core subjects of personal and social development; employability, DofE, community learning, math; English; enterprise and work-related learning that will stretch and challenge students to develop knowledge, skills and behaviours and enable them to make informed choices and decisions that will support the transition to their planned destination for the next year and ultimately to adulthood.
+The employability curriculum has core subjects of personal and social development; employability, community learning, math; English; enterprise and work-related learning that will stretch and challenge students to develop knowledge, skills and behaviours and enable them to make informed choices and decisions that will support the transition to their planned destination for the next year and ultimately to adulthood.
 On completion of a successful Work Experience programme young people will make a transition towards their chosen destination including supported or independent living, further education, or a Supported Internship Programme.